About KIPT Ltd

 Unlike many businesses in the timber sector, Kangaroo Island Plantation Timbers has no involvement in managed investment schemes or in logging native forests.
 It is majority Australian owned.
 This allows the Company to take a long-term view in managing its plantation timber and land assets for the benefit of shareholders … and to acquire under-priced assets if and when they become available.

-The Company owns around 19,000 hectares of productive Kangaroo Island land, most of it planted with either softwood (radiata pine) or hardwood (eucalyptus globulus and eucalyptus nitens).
-About 5000 hectares is either cleared or contains native vegetation.
-The Company also owns Kangaroo Island’s only sawmill and owns land at Smith Bay that is considered suitable as a site for a deep water wharf that can be used as a bulk log or chip export facility.
+The Company owns about 25,000 hectares of productive Kangaroo Island land, with 14,200 planted to either softwood (radiata pine) or hardwood (eucalyptus globulus and eucalyptus nitens).
+A further 7300 hectares is remnant native vegetation.
+The Company also owns Kangaroo Island’s only sawmill, and owns potential port sites at Ballast Head and Smith Bay.
+The Smith Bay site is considered suitable as a site for a deep water wharf that can be used as a bulk log or chip export facility.

 It is the view of the Directors that timber as an investment class offers the scope for sustainable returns in the longer term, as well as other potential benefits such as carbon sequestration rights.
 Notwithstanding short-term market distortions, timber as a commodity is growing in demand and diminishing in supply due to the long lead time required to produce the end product and the decreasing availability of native forests for clear-felling.